Lithuania men's national basketball team: 2000 Sydney Summer Olympics

 Although, the Lithuania national team coaches had no time to rejoice.
-The USA Dream Team was awaiting once again in the semi-final.
+The USA Dream Team was awaiting once again in the semifinal.
 Millions of the basketball fans were surprised there.
 The USA won the first quarter 48–36, but 5 minutes into the second Lithuania had tied 50–50.
 Then none of the teams allowed to advance any further for the each other.
 The main events were happening when there was only a bit less than 2 minutes remaining.
 When there was 1:36 left, the Lithuania was leading 80–79, then the game tied again (80–80).
 Ramūnas Šiškauskas got to shoot three free-throws, converting only one (81–80).
 Quickly Vince Carter gives back the advantage to the Americans, Kevin Garnett misses two free throws, and a successful US rebound leads Antonio McDyess to make Lithuania trail 81–84 with 25 seconds left. Šarūnas Jasikevičius makes two free-throws (83–84). Šiškauskas fouls with five seconds left.
 Jason Kidd converts only one free-throw (83–85).
 A last second long shot by Šarūnas Jasikevičius is an air ball, and the "Dream Team" managed its smallest victory ever with 85–83.
 Lithuania lost, but American coach Rudy Tomjanovich praised the adversary, stating that the Lithuanians "played focused and played the high level basketball.
 At the end, they were unlucky to make a few free-throws."
 The United States also widely covered how the small nation nearly upset a team that seemed previously unbeatable in previous tournaments.

 For the third time, only a bronze medal was possible for Lithuania.
 Despite the psychological damage of the defeat and having to face hosts Australia in the third place match, the Lithuanians played well enough to win again.
 Having the experience of playing the Boomers earlier in the year, Lithuania had a strong defensive strategy, and combined with a helped by a shooting percentage of 67%, never gave up the lead on the way to an 89–71 victory, winning their third consecutive Olympic bronze medal.
 Coach Kazlauskas was happy with the result, given the squad was young and "didn't let down the lath lower than it was raised."